mdehoog/indexed-merkle-tree/README.md

 Golang + Gnark implementation of an indexed merkle tree, as described in [Aztec's documentation](https://docs.aztec.network/learn/concepts/storage/trees/indexed_merkle_tree).

-There are two differences between this implementation and the one described in the Aztec documentation:
+There are two differences between the one described in the Aztec documentation and this implementation:
 1. The Aztec version stores the `[value, nextIndex, nextValue]` in the leaf nodes, whereas this implementation stores `[key, value, nextKey]`.
 2. This implementation performs an additional hash of the root node with the `size` of the tree to generate the